vertyco/CrowdinGPT/README.md

 CROWDIN_KEY=YOUR_CROWDIN_KEY

 # Optional
-AUTO = 0  # Enables full automation when set to 1, requires confirmation when set to 0.
+AUTO = 0  # Enables semi automation when set to 1, and full auto when set to 2, requires confirmation when set to 0.
 ENDPOINT_OVERRIDE = "http://localhost:8000/v1"  # Useful for self-hosted models

 # Additional Optional Keys